Squitten: Characteristics

-Cats with radial hypoplasia or similar mutations often sit on their rump with their forelegs unable to touch the floor; this gives them a resemblance to a squirrel or kangaroo.
+Typical characteristics of a squitten are unusually short forelegs; a short radius and ulna which may be either severely shortened, twisted or absent; extra front toes; and normal-length hind legs.
+A cat with RH or similar mutations tends to move like a ferret, and tends to sit on its rump with its forelegs unable to touch the floor, making it resemble a squirrel or kangaroo.
 This raises special care considerations for owners of affected cats.
 Kittens may be unable to knead effectively with their short forelegs; kneading is required to stimulate milk flow in the mother.
-The short or twisted forelegs cause mobility problems and such cats may adapt by using their hindlegs in a hopping gait.
+The short or twisted forelegs cause mobility problems and such cats may adapt by using their hind legs in a hopping gait.